The 14 Best Medieval Games on Nintendo Switch

 The Elder Scrolls V: Skyrim

-While there is some debate on when exactly Skyrim is set, I think it’s fair to include it in this list based on the visual design and items that you can find throughout the game.
+While there is some debate on when exactly Skyrim is set, I think it’s fair to include it in this list of the best medieval games on Switch based on the visual design and items that you can find throughout the game.
 It may be set in a different timeline to ours, but the design used for elements like the weapons and the ships points to a medieval era.

 Skyrim is a household name nowadays when it comes to fantasy games, and with good reason.
 Set in a fictional world full of dragons, demon lords and magic, this RPG is a classic and worth adding to your Switch library immediately.
 It’s a truly immersive world.